synthego-open/ice/README.md

 ## Installation

 Synthego ICE can be installed as a docker container or directly via pip.
 Additional developer instructions are located in [DEVELOP.md](./DEVELOP.md).
 All examples below use test data found in [ice/tests/test_data](./ice/tests/test_data).
+The test file (./ice/tests/test_data/batch_example.xlsx) is an example of how to specify batch inputs.

 ### Method 1.
 Pip install